rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Facsimile (401) 721–2653

-How Can I Access Rhode Island Traffic Court Record Online
+How Can I Access Rhode Island Traffic Court Records Online

 • Smart Search: To access any traffic record through this medium, enter the record number or the name of the traffic offender

 • Search Hearing: This allows more advanced searches.
-Simply select the court where the case was heard, type of case, and court dates
+Select the court where the case was heard, the type of case, and the court dates.

 To contest a traffic ticket, a motorist may appear at the Rhode Island Traffic Tribunal or the Municipal Court named on the ticket.
 The individual may appear on the court date listed on the ticket and plead not guilty at the arraignment.
 Following this, the magistrate/judge may set a date for the trial.

 The accused and the law enforcement officer who issued the ticket may be present at the trial.
-While ticketed motorists can represent themselves in Rhode Island Traffic Courts, hiring attorneys specialized in the state’s traffic laws is highly recommended especially for serious traffic violations.
-If the law enforcement office that issued the ticket fails to show up at the trial, the accused and/or their legal counsel can file a motion to dismiss the case and nullify the ticket.
+While ticketed motorists can represent themselves in Rhode Island Traffic Courts, hiring attorneys specialized in the state's traffic laws is highly recommended, especially for serious traffic violations.
+If the law enforcement office that issued the ticket fails to show up at the trial, the accused and/or their legal counsel can file a motion to dismiss the case and nullify it.

 • Reduction of fine